 LinkedIn knows that MobileBest does not mean a uniform experience across web, mobile web, and app.
 And you see the results in what the company has created: customized experiences for each.

 That said, there’s likely room to improve in terms of both what LinkedIn presents and how it presents elements.

 Ultimately, Rallo says she’d choose the app, with a few provisos:

 “In general, I like the steps LinkedIn took to create a more customized experience, especially on the native app side.
 However, I would like to see more flexibility from the app to support my goals as my needs change throughout my career cycle.
 Finding connections, writing messages, and saving job listings were all pretty smooth experiences and I could see myself using the native app often for networking on the go.”

 MobileBest is just that: giving users and customers the experience that works best for them.
-LinkedIn’s effort is a major move in this direction.
+LinkedIn’s first re-design effort is a major move in this direction.
 More will be forthcoming.

 Before acting as a mobile economist for TUNE, John built the VB Insight research team at VentureBeat and managed teams creating software for partners like Intel and Disney.
 In addition, he led technical teams, built social sites and mobile apps, and consulted on mobile, social, and IoT.
 In 2014, he was named to Folio's top 100 of the media industry's "most innovative entrepreneurs and market shaker-uppers."
 John lives in British Columbia, Canada with his family, where he coaches baseball and hockey, though not at the same time.